 - Stainless steel blade to grind whole beans for a rich, aromatic blend

-- ☕Easy to use.
-Just by simply pressing the lid with different seconds to perfectly control the precision...
+- Just by simply pressing the lid with different time to custom grind settings.
+Get desired powder in 20...

 7 Levels of Coffee Ground Size

 We’ll give you a handy breakdown now of the 7 varying levels of coffee ground size from extra coarse right on through to super-fine.
 With this handy guide, you can make sure you get the right size grind for your preferred coffee the easy way…